sudheerj/javascript-interview-questions/README.md

     | onopen  | It is used when a connection to the server is opened |
     | onmessage | This event is used when a message is received  |
     | onerror | It happens when an error occurs|

+61. ### What are the main rules of promise?
+    A promise must follow a specific set of rules,
+    1. A promise is an object that supplies a standard-compliant `.then()` method
+    2. A pending promise may transition into either fulfilled or rejected state
+    3. A fulfilled or rejected promise is settled and it must not transition into any other state.
+    4. Once a promise is settled, the value must not change.